 Before I continue I must declare that I was one of the presenters at the first workshop.
 But it was good to be reminded by professor Stephen Trumble about what can go wrong.
 His excellent presentation created a lively discussion.
 Here are seven random points I took home from the workshop:

 Doctors should be careful when looking up patients online, eg via Google.
 In general this is only acceptable if doctors are acting in the interest of patients, for example when trying to find contact information in an emergency.

 Privacy settings of Facebook and other social media tools may change or fail, therefore: do not trust these settings.
-Assume that everything posted online, even in private networks, is public.
+Assume that everything posted online, even in private networks and groups, is public.
 I have blogged about the elevator test, which is one way to check if something is suitable before posting.